bCommonsLAB/CommonKnowledgeScout/docs/architecture/shadow-twin.md

 ### Job Document (Primary Source)

-Shadow-Twin state is calculated at job start and stored in MongoDB:
+Shadow-Twin state is calculated at job start, updated by the processing phases, and stored in MongoDB:

 ```typescript
 interface ExternalJob {